Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

-Rank $D$ flags can be considered as well on rank $D$ colored tensor graph, provided these flags possess a color and their gluing respects the graph coloring at each vertex.
-Thus to axioms (i') and (ii') of Definition \ref{def:tens}, we add:
+{\bf Rank $D$ half-edged colored tensor graphs.} Rank $D$ sHEs can be considered as well on rank $D$ colored tensor graphs, provided these sHEs possess a color and their gluing respects the graph coloring at each vertex.
+For any rank $D$ colored tensor graph with sHEs, we demand that to each stranded edge and sHE, one assigns a color $i \in \{0,1,\dots,D\}$ such that no two stranded edges or sHEs meeting at a vertex share the same color.